2021 J1 League

-The 2021 J1 League, also known as the 2021 Meiji Yasuda J1 League (2021 明治安田生命J1リーグ, 2021 Meiji Yasuda Seimei J1 Rīgu) for sponsorship reasons, was the 29th season of the J1 League, the top Japanese professional league for association football clubs, since its establishment in 1993.
+The 2021 J1 League, also known as the 2021 Meiji Yasuda J1 League (2021 明治安田生命J1リーグ, 2021 Meiji Yasuda Seimei J1 Rīgu) for sponsorship reasons, was the 29th season of the J1 League, the top Japanese professional league for association football clubs, since its establishment in 1992.
+This was seventh season of J1 League as renamed from J. League Division 1.
 The league began on 26 February and ended on 4 December 2021.

 Kawasaki Frontale were the reigning champions, having won their third title in 2020 with four rounds to play.
 They successfully retained the title, again with four rounds to play.

 On 20 November 2021, Oita Trinita, Vegalta Sendai, and Yokohama FC were relegated to J2 League with two games to play.
-On the final matchday Tokushima Vortis was relegated back to J2 League after just one season.
+On the final matchday, Tokushima Vortis was relegated back to J2 League after just one season.

 Changes from the previous season

-There were no teams relegated last season due to impacts related to the COVID-19 pandemic.
+There were no teams relegated the previous season due to impacts related to the COVID-19 pandemic.
 Instead, four relegation places were applied for the current season to reduce the total number of teams from 20 back to 18.

 Two teams were promoted from the 2020 J2 League: Tokushima Vortis won the title and clinched a second promotion to J1 (the first came in 2013), while Avispa Fukuoka came second, returning to J1 after five seasons.